zbray/notes/courses/odin/foundations/odin-links-and-images/html.md

 Default behavior in most browsers is to open links in the same tab, this can be changed by adding the `target` attribute

-the `rel` attributes can be added to the anchor tag with the following values for added privacy and security `noopener` = instructs browser to navigate to target without granting the new browsing context access to the page that opened it (specifcally does not set `Window.opener` property on opened window) noreferrer = instructs browser to omit `Referer` header and leak no referrer information and act as though `noopener` keyword were also specified.
+the `rel` attributes can be added to the anchor tag with the following values for added privacy and security `noopener` = instructs browser to navigate to target without granting the new browsing context access to the page that opened it (specifically does not set `Window.opener` property on opened window) noreferrer = instructs browser to omit `Referer` header and leak no referrer information and act as though `noopener` keyword were also specified.
 No information about source will carrythrough to target link.

 `target="blank"` = instructs the browser to open the link in a new tab